-We are thrilled to announce the reopening of the Memorial Church building after a six-month renovation.
+We are thrilled to announce the reopening of the Memorial Church building after an eight-month renovation.

 The Sanctuary and Appleton Chapel will reopen on a limited basis with the start of Spring Term 2017.
 The first Morning Prayers of Term will be held on Monday, Jan.
 23 at 8:45 a.m. and the first Sunday Service of Term will be held on Jan.
 29 at 11 a.m.